sravyakota20/ECS134A_Proj3/README.md

 Implemented mini ROMS per field so it breaks it down and organizes the circuit better.
 It was easier to go back and debug as well once I understood what I was doing and where I was messing up.

-Perfect — here’s your **splitter-focused prompts/responses with “Changes” sections** in the same style as your interrupts example.
-You can drop these straight into your log to show that you only used AI in a minimal, guided way and then made your own decisions.

 ### Prompt 9